MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

 Let's start by exploring some prompt engineering techniques in the Chat playground.

-1. In **Azure OpenAI Studio** at `https://oai.azure.com`, in the **Playground** section, select the **Chat** page.
-The **Chat** playground page consists of three main sections:
+1. In the **Playground** section, select the **Chat** page.
+The **Chat** playground page consists of a row of buttons and two main panels (which may be arranged right-to-left horizontally, or top-to-bottom vertically depending on your screen resolution):
-    - **Setup** - used to set the context for the model's responses.
+    - **Configuration** - used to select your deployment, define system message, and set parameters for interacting with your deployment.
     - **Chat session** - used to submit chat messages and view responses.
-    - **Configuration** - used to configure settings for the model deployment.
-2. In the **Configuration** section, ensure that your model deployment is selected.
+2. Under **Deployments**, ensure that your gpt-35-turbo-16k model deployment is selected.
-3. In the **Setup** area, select the default system message template to set the context for the chat session.
-The default system message is *You are an AI assistant that helps people find information*.
+1. Review the default **System message**, which should be *You are an AI assistant that helps people find information.*
 4. In the **Chat session**, submit the following query:

     ```prompt